-It is the fight that has to happen, and it is a fight that could happen in 2021 after the two men agreed in principle to a two-fight deal.
-But who will come out on top when Tyson Fury and Anthony Joshua go head-to-head to determine the undisputed heavyweight champion of the boxing world?
+It is the fight that has to happen, and it is a fight that could happen in 2021 after the two men agreed in principle to a two-fight deal earlier this year.
+But who will come out on top if/when Tyson Fury and Anthony Joshua go head-to-head to determine the undisputed heavyweight champion of the boxing world?

 Road To Tyson Fury v Anthony Joshua